mollywoodnini/ga-z270x-ug/README.md

 Following this [guide by RehabMan](https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/) I created an SSDT to fix the USB port layout.
 The device ID for this board is `0xa2af`.
 You can try the one here, or make your own.
 Do keep in mind your port count may vary if you do not have the same hardware.
 Once created you can remove the USB port limit patch from the config.

+## Gaming

+I do love games.
+What little games that can run on Mac natively from Steam run very well.
+HITMAN, DiRT Rally, WoW, Smite, LoL, Euro Truck Sim 2, and lots more run at 60fps with settings maxed out.
+I can stream and not suffer from from performance loss.
+I did the first time around because my install was degraded due to constant fiddling.
+Using [Wine](http://wineskin.urgesoftware.com/tiki-index.php) I can run Platinum, Gold and Silver rated games with mostly no issues.

 # Final notes

 I installed macOS in late August.
 I had a mostly stable build while learning.
 The only thing I did that broke things was try to control fans with a program.
 Upon use, the fans kicked on high and attempting to adjust the speed instantly powered the machine off.
 Little bugs here and there prompted me to reinstall after learning a lot.
 I mainly made this for myself because I forget *a lot* of the stuff I do.
 Once I perfect something I like to know how I can repeat it.
 I have at this point, just one issue as metioned above.
 I managed to solve a lot otherwise.
 It's stable, cool and silent.
+I have Linux in the flavor of Ubuntu, and sadly a Windows 10 install.
+Games that just don't run on either *Nix platform, I have Windows.
+Used sparingly.

 [Need help?](https://www.reddit.com/message/compose/?to=cbabbx)